1. Home

 Some supercar buyers might snub the Audi R8 purely on the basis that it's made by the same firm that sells the A1 city car, but if you do, you'll miss out on one of the most impressive performance cars money can buy.

-Go for the Audi R8 performance for maximum bragging rights.
+Go for the Audi R8 Performance for maximum bragging rights.
 Its V10 engine (that's the one out of the Lamborghini Huracan) packs 620PS, resulting in 0-62mph acceleration in just 3.1 seconds.
-It runs out of puff at around 206mph, which isn't too shabby for a moderately affordable (in relative terms) performance car.
+It runs out of puff at around 206mph, which isn't too shabby for a moderately affordable (in relative terms) supercar.
 And since it's now only available as a used car, it'll be even more affordable.

 The best thing about the Audi R8 is how accessible that performance is.
 Unlike a lot of the cars featured here, the R8 isn't a pain to drive every day.
-And when you're in the mood for driving quickly, its four-wheel-drive system helps ensure all four wheels remain on the tarmac.
+And when you're in the mood for driving quickly, its all-wheel-drive system helps ensures the wheels remain on the tarmac.

 Year launched: 2017